-If I said this article is all about branding, you probably have a decent idea of what it might be about.
-So yes, it’s about branding, but I actually want to dig into this and perhaps challenge your thinking on what branding actually is, what it isn’t, and ultimately encourage you to step back and think bigger than just branding.
+If I said this article is all about branding, you would probably have a decent idea of what it might be about.
+So yes, it’s about branding.
+But, I actually want to dig into this and perhaps challenge your thinking on what branding actually is, what it isn’t, and ultimately encourage you to step back and think bigger than just branding.

 This article is as much for me as it is for others — to provide clarity, to sharpen my understanding and thus help improve my execution.
 I hope it does the same for you and hopefully, it might ‘click’ and trigger something to make you want to dig deeper into whatever brand you work with, or have influence over.

 Where it all begins, and ends — a Brand

 A brand is commonly associated with organisations, businesses and products, but could also be a personal brand.
 So a brand begins when an organisation, product or personality is created.
 But a brand is formed over time, so a brand is also the end result of strategy and branding activity.

 You’ve probably got an idea of what a brand is, but perhaps it’s still a little abstract and hard to fully grasp.
 Let’s for a moment drop the term ‘brand’, and perhaps work with some more common terms that are more relatable.
 How about identity, purpose, promise, culture, vision, reputation, trust, perception — all these encapsulate some of the essence of what a brand represents.

 Global brand agency Millward Brown offers us some helpful insights on what a brand is…